pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 1. Set the `HASH_SALT` value within `settings.local.php`.
 Refer to the Drush script: [Quickstart](https://github.com/pantheon-systems/drush-config-workflow/blob/master/bin/quickstart)

-    - Drupal 9 will not run locally without a hash salt.
+    - drupal:latest will not run locally without a hash salt.
 The hash salt you use does not have to be the same one set on the Pantheon platform.
 You can use any sufficiently long random string.
 Make sure to set one in `settings.local.php` :

     ```php:title=settings.local.php
     $settings['hash_salt'] = '$HASH_SALT';